andrew-w-sherman/parser/README.txt

 README ====================================

 Hello!
 I hope grading is going well!
 Here is my readme.
-I included a simple java makefile in my handin (it just runs javac and removes class files) so you can use make to compile, and then use java Test <filename> to run (both from the root).
+I included a simple java makefile in my handin (it just runs javac and removes class files) so you can use make to compile, and then use java bpl.Bpl <filename> to run (both from the root).
+If you're feeling shelly, you can use ./gbc <filename> to run instead.
+(GNU bob compiler) And of course since it uses stdout you can use > to redirect to a file.

 THE TREE ==================================